 19. Index Funds Outperform Active Management for International Investing

-When it comes to international investing, it’s a common misconception that index funds will outperform active managers.
+One of the most common misconceptions about investing — specifically international investing — is that index funds will outperform active managers.
 However, Fidelity found that active managers, using skilled research analysts, can offer better performance over time, possibly because they’ve identified good opportunities.
-Fidelity said that even after fees, actively managed, large-cap international funds tend to beat the benchmark index by 0.86 percent yearly.
+Fidelity said that even after fees, actively managed, large-cap international funds tend to beat the benchmark index by 0.84 percent yearly.

 The “buy low, sell high” strategy is yet another myth that needs to be debunked, said Lund.